chworthey/cs-studio-site/src/main/data/pageMarkdown/portfolio.md

 ### Learning #2 - Accessibility Issues

 Web technology in general is behind on accessibility, and this project has been quite eye-opening to me in that regard.
 I used NVDA, a popular screen-reader, to explore various websites while wearing a physical blindfold.
 I was astonished at how badly implemented many websites were.
-Even certain websites from technology giants like Microsoft that have dedicated accessibility personnel had accessibility gaps that were glaring.
+Even certain websites from technology giants that have dedicated accessibility personnel had accessibility gaps that were glaring.

 After following W3C guidelines and educating myself on WAI-ARIA for my project, I found that the tools simply were not powerful enough to deliver proper accessibility for my app as I had originally intended.